cretz/pgnio/README.md

 #### Style

-AsyncPG gladly accepts pull requests.
+PgNio gladly accepts pull requests.
 In general the style is two-space indent and try to be clean with line wrapping.
 Since this is also a library that can be used as a basis for others, we prefer to set the visibility protected instead of private or package private for anything that could have any value to anyone.
 We prefer fields over getters, nested classes over a bunch of files, simpler code over longer code, and clarity over confusion.